Upcoming dinner salon / workshops in 2026

 Scientists might use a term like “computed statistics of social synchrony” to refer to what normal people might call sex, fads, and math.
 Our two texts this month brought us…

-Would you want to live longer and get younger?
+Would you want to live longer but get younger?

 We had a fun challenge this month from Hanna Västinsalo, our celebrity filmmaker, who leverages her PhD in genetics to entertain audiences with unexpected science stories with a human perspective.…